• About

 Course Requirements

-Core Courses 15 Units
+Core Courses 15 units

-Major Courses 21 Units
+Major Specialization Courses 21 units

-Dissertation 12 Units
+Dissertation 12 units

-Core Courses (15 Units)
+Core Courses

-Introduction to Scholarship (3 units)
+LIT527D Introduction to Scholarship

 This course prepares the students for the profession of a scholar.
 It acquaints them with the knowledge and utilization of essential resources for literary scholarship.
 It introduces the various methods and materials of research, including bibliography, textual criticism, historical criticism, the effective use of electronic technology, and selected critical and theoretical approaches.
 Critical questions and issues that have challenged the scholarly profession such as those concerning the nature of the text, the question of evidence, literary value, canonicity, authorship, historiography, book production, and institutional culture will be raised and examined.

-Twentieth Century Theory and Criticism (3 units)
+Twentieth Century Theory and Criticism LIT660P

 This course provides an introductory knowledge and understanding of modern and contemporary theories of literary and cultural criticism in the twentieth century.
 It seeks to equip the students with basic critical vocabulary, acquaint them with significant theoretical concepts, and introduce them to a range of topics and issues related to authorship, narrative, tradition, interpretation, language, culture, ideology and hegemony, gender and sexuality, subjectivity and identity, modernism and postmodernism, race and ethnicity, etc.

-Philippine Critical Tradition (3 units)
+Philippine Critical Tradition LIT888P

 This course examines the different trends and traditions of literary and cultural criticism in the Philippine contexts.
 It acquaints the students with a range of critical views and reading practices by Filipino critics such as Miguel Bernad, Nick Joaquin, Bienvenido Lumbera, E. San Juan, Lucila Hosillos, Isagani R. Cruz, Soledad Reyes, Nicanor Tiongson, Resil Mojares, Alice Guillermo, Virgilio Almario, Oscar Campomanes, Roland Tolentino, and Caroline Hau.